 YouTube is the World's largest website for uploading, displaying and sharing videos.
 Display your video clips on your public screens by pasting the address of the YouTube-video you want to display, in a new post.

-This is how you add a YouTube-post to your screens:
+How to add a YouTube-post to your screens

 - Go to YouTube.com.
 Find your video, and copy the video address.